Drawing The Huntington | Wednesday Class

 Students learn an effective approach to draw three-dimensional subjects in their sketchbooks.
 Shape and form are explored and a variety of drawing techniques demonstrated.
 This session begins in the classroom and concludes drawing various elements in the gardens.Session 3: Drawing from Both Sides of the Brain | Huntington Art Gallery

 Students learn how to use both hemispheres of the brain to simplify and make sense of complex subject matters and draw them with greater skill.
-The session begins in the classroom and concludes in the Huntington Art Galleries.Session 4: Conducting with a Pencil | Huntington Art Gallery South Terrace
+The session begins in the classroom and concludes in the Huntington Art Gallery.Session 4: Conducting with a Pencil | Huntington Art Gallery, South Terrace

-Students learn how think differently when drawing to better capture the beautiful nuances in a subject matter.
+Students learn how to think differently when drawing to better capture the beautiful nuances in a subject matter.
 This session begins in the classroom and concludes drawing various elements in the gardens.Session 5: The Holy Grail of Drawing | Library Exhibition Hall

 Students learn a better way to understand and draw linear perspective.
-With insights from Renaissance artists, through Impressionism, to modernism, students apply a variety of ideas to improve their understanding and skill at drawing in perspective.
+With insights from Renaissance artists through Impressionism to modernism, students apply a variety of ideas to improve their understanding and skill at drawing in perspective.
 This session begins in the classroom and concludes drawing the architecture of The Huntington.Session 6: The Poetry of Drawing | Desert Garden and lawn area south of the Rose Garden

-Students learn how to simplify, emphasize and edit a subject matter to produce drawings with greater personal meaning.
+Students learn how to simplify, emphasize, and edit a subject matter to produce drawings with greater personal meaning.
 This class begins in the classroom and concludes drawing various elements in the gardens.

 - Supplies and Materials